1 Complain to your provider

 You can use the small claims court for most breach of contract claims, although it should be treated as a last resort.

 The main restriction is on the amount you can claim for.
 In England and Wales, you can claim to £10,000 in the small claims court.
-In Scotland and Northern Ireland, it's £3,000.
+In Scotland it's £5,000 and in Northern Ireland it's £3,000.

-Follow our guide to using the small claims court, if you feel you need to take this course of action.
+Read our guide on the small claims court process, if you feel you need to take this course of action.

 If you're looking to cancel a contract after a free trial period, use our template letter.